mgenev/responsiveComponents/README.md

-A collection of ready to use, responsive components
+Ready to use, responsive components
 =============